achirkin/easytensor/README.md

 Tricky layers of newtypes and closed type families (*which are not exposed to a user*) allow some kind of ad-hoc polymorphism: for example, `Vector t n` implemented as `ByteArray#` is overloaded by a specialized `FloatX2 Float# Float#` in case of `Vector Float 2`.

+### v2 pre-release TODO

+Version 2 of easytensor is a total overhaul of the original easytensor library.
+I changed memory layout and indexing style for arrays and much more.
+The primary goal of all these changes to align the library API to fit better the expectations of developers from a conventional Haskell library.

+Following is the list of what I want to do before v2 becomes the master branch:

+  - [ ] Normalise `Ord` instance for dataframes.
+  - [ ] Introduce a DataFrame `Backend` class and depend less on `PrimBytes`.
+  - [ ] Add optional field offset functions for `PrimBytes` derivable via Generic.
+  - [ ] Use `DeriveAll` for better inference of common type classes.
+  - [ ] Maybe split README for easytensor and dimensions (but anyway write a better README).
+  - [ ] Better test coverage.
+  - [ ] A more conventional Show and Read instance for DataFrame.
+  - [ ] Move current show instances into `easytensor-pretty` and improve them.
+  - [ ] Try `Typeable`, `Data`, `Generic` for data frames.
+  - [ ] Refactor module dependency tree (try not to depend on implementation anywhere).
+  - [ ] Polymorphic vector constructors.

 ### Feature TODO